Krish8Gt/blinkit-E-commerce-SQL-Project/README.md

 ### Steps and Guidelines
 **1. Set Up Your Environment**

-o	Ensure you have access to a SQL database (MySQL).
+Ensure you have access to a SQL database (MySQL).

-o	Download and set up a schema.
+Download and set up a schema.

 **2. Project Setup**